Guide to choosing the best sports headphones.

 We tested them with the Apple Music application using the Dolby Atmos and Spatial Audio formats.
 We were amazed with the spatiality provided by these codecs.
 On the other hand, the active noise cancellation is very robust.
 It does not compare with the best models from Bose or Sony, but it isolates you very well in gyms or offices.

 One of the best features of the Beats Studio Buds sports headphones is that they work with Bluetooth 5.2 and have a good wireless range.
-They integrate a chip ideal for Android or iOS users that allows you to use applications such as Find My Device, something very useful since sports helmets are very small.
+They integrate a chip ideal for Android or iOS users that allows you to use applications such as Find My Device, something very useful since sports headphones are very small and easy to displace.

 Studio Buds are a good, affordable, very comfortable and versatile alternative for exercising.
 They have a good connection range, offer a rich and pleasant sound, have ANC and are very comfortable.

 They are IPX4 certified and their different tips ensure stability when performing any type of exercise.
-Have you got your teeth set on edge?
+Intrigued?
 Find the best prices here.

 Bose Frames Soprano